saeidrazavi/AutoEncoders-for-denoising-images/README.md

 ![1](https://user-images.githubusercontent.com/67091916/219174340-547b4992-4f7b-45cd-8b04-9ba82c5a9778.PNG)

-in this repo, we use images of mnist dataset, add guassian noise to them at first, and then make a nerual network using pythorh, to denoise the noisy images
+in this repo, we use images of mnist dataset, add guassian noise to them at first, and then make a neural network using pythorh, to denoise the noisy images

 ### how to add noise to images?